Frequently Asked Questions

 We would recommend a GP referral in order for us to be fully aware of your medical history.
 It is to your benefit for doctors who are involved in your healthcare to be communicating with one another.

-Generally, medical insurance does not cover the cost of your menopause treatment but it’s worth checking with your insurance company.
+Online Menopause Centre (OMC) is a private, self-pay clinic and we are not currently registered with any medical insurance providers.
+In general, medical insurance does not cover the cost of your menopause treatment but it’s worth checking with your insurance company.

 You book an appointment by visiting our website and clicking on the Book an Appointment tab.
 You can then enter your details, choose your preferred time, and pay for the appointment, after which you will receive an email confirming the appointment.